olanti-p/Cataclysm-BN/doc/MAGIC.md

 Thus, a `multiply` value of -0.8 is -80%, and a `multiply` of 2.5 is +250%.

+When multiple enchantments (e.g. from different items in inventory) modify the same value, their bonuses are added together before being applied.

+To avoid potential overflow from using multiple enchanted items, the final calculated values generally have some hardcoded bounds.

 #### IDs of modifiable values

 ##### STRENGTH